posabsolute/saq-analysis/README.md

 Expert reviews is one of the most helpful thing that can help the average user choose a wine.
 If a wine has a score of 50, most people will not buy it, getting the one with a score of 75 instead for the same price.
 Contact experts, compile their scores, links to their blog reviews, other websites has now been doing this for some time.

-While adding external reviews this would be a big project itself, I think it would also be one of the most beneficial addition to the site.
-It's hard to find scores for wines you want using other websites, chances are the SAQ do not carry the wine they just review.
+While adding external reviews this would be a big project itself, I think it would also be a beneficial addition to the site.
+It's hard to find scores for wines you want using other websites, chances are the SAQ do not carry the wine they just reviewed.

 Imagine having all François Chartier scores and reviews right at your fingertip in the results page.
 Awesome.